 Ah yes, the South Beach nightlife scene… all those raging nightclubs… the pulsating music… the beautiful women… everyone having so much fun… and you know, it’s just a down-right shame you can’t get in.

 Or can you?
 If you’ve been paying attention, you noticed that some hotels provide passes to the clubs.
 FREE passes, that is.
 So choose your hotels wisely, and consider all the amenities they offer.
+And you are always guaranteed to get into Copa Room.

 Now, you must keep in mind that entry into South Beach clubs is always at the discretion of the door-god, and, rightly or wrongly, the people working the door attempt to select patrons who are the hippest/coolest/best dressed people in the crowd.
-What that means in plain English is, don’t expect to land in the VIP section of Mansion sipping Mojitos with Paris Hilton if you’re dressed like you just rode into town on the midnight mango truck.
+What that means in plain English is, don’t expect to land in the VIP section of LIV sipping Mojitos with Paris Hilton if you’re dressed like you just rode into town on the midnight mango truck.
 Remember, No sneakers; No hats; No basketball jerseys; and No frat-wear … they won’t be impressed by your Zeta-Beta-Zoota t-shirt.
-South Beach clubs are ALL 21 & over, and they tend to cater to the flash and glam crowd, which means a night out in the clubs isn’t cheap.
+South Beach clubs are ALL 21 & over, and they tend to cater to the flash & glam crowd, which means a night out in the clubs isn’t cheap.

 There’s also a novelty occurrence used widely in Miami Beach that works heavily in your favor to help keep your expenditures under control.
-In a attempt to entice customers to come in and try them out early on, many clubs offer FREE drinks until 11pm.
+In a attempt to entice customers to come in and try them out early on, some clubs offer FREE drinks until 11pm.
 And since you’re almost a college graduate, we trust you’ll know what to do with that bit of information.

 Even though partying will be your prime directive in South Beach, there’s also some great shopping to be had, and it’s located right off the beach.
-Collins Avenue from 5th through 9th Streets (one block over from Ocean Drive) is a great place to start your shopping trek with stores such as Barney’s New York COOP, Club Monaco, Nine West, Ritchie Swimwear, True Religion, UGG Australia and Armani Exchange.
+Collins Avenue from 5th through 9th Streets (one block over from Ocean Drive) is a great place to start your shopping trek with stores such as Club Monaco, Nine West, Ritchie Swimwear, True Religion, UGG Australia and Armani Exchange.

 Lincoln Road, which can be entered right off the beach, offers tons of store like Allsaints Spitalfields, BCBG Max Azria, French Connection, L’Occitane, Lucky Brand and Victoria’s Secret.
 You can find the full list in the Lincoln Road Shopping section.